Thomas Meredith: Family

 After Meredith's death, his widow moved their family back to Harcourt Street, Dublin.
-In 1824, but without the approval of her parents, she remarried her mother's widowed cousin, the Rev. (James) Edmund Burton (1776–1850), "who wasted every farthing of his Irish property before having the sense to migrate to Canada".
+In 1824, but without the approval of her parents, she remarried her mother's widowed cousin, the Rev. (James) Edmund Burton, "who wasted every farthing of his Irish property before having the sense to migrate to Canada".
 According to Burton's nephew, Captain Sir Richard Francis Burton, Eliza had originally been his first choice of wife, but she had preferred Thomas Meredith to him.
-He was the son of the Rev. Edward Burton (b.1747) of Newgarden House, Annaghdown, Co.
-Galway, by his wife Maria Margaretta Campbell, Eliza Meredith's great aunt.
-Edmund Burton was also the uncle of Lady Henry William Stisted.

 Seemingly after Burton had squandered his property in Ireland, at the invitation of the 'Society for the Propagation of the Gospel in Foreign Parts', he went to Terrebonne, Quebec, becoming the county's first Anglican minister.
 The attraction may have been that with the job he was also granted 1000 acre of land.
 By the time he returned to Ireland, he had added another 1447 acre to his property, perhaps in an attempt to regain what he had lost in Ireland.
 After the death of his first wife, he returned home to find a new bride for his ten motherless children.
 On marrying the widowed Eliza Meredith, he waited until the summer of that year (1824) to return with his new wife and four of her children to his house and farm, 'Burtonville' (where the village of Sainte-Julienne, Quebec is found today), outside the village of Rawdon, Quebec, which was then a four-day journey north of Montreal.

-They lived there until 1833 before settling at Cloyne, Co.
-Cork.
+They lived there until 1833 before settling at Cloyne, County Cork.
 Eliza 'conveniently' left all the Burton children by her husband's first marriage in Canada, according to them, 'in an unconcerned manner'.
-By Mr Burton she had a further six children, though it was noted by her son Edmund Allen Meredith to one of his brothers, that "all the Graves' (underlined) entertain such a decided antipathy to Mr Burton that I do not think they would feel disposed to undertake the charge in anyway of one of his children".
-However, the Meredith children were said to have taken a great interest in the education and welfare of their younger half brothers and sisters.
+With Mr Burton she had a further six children.
 Thomas Meredith's widow died at 84 Great King Street, Edinburgh, the home of Major Robert Graves Burton M.D., of the 6th (Inniskilling) Dragoons, one of her sons by her second marriage, on 31 March 1855.